Choreography + Film

 Relics of the Afrofuture Film

-A video collaboration between Ivy Nicole Jonet and myself.
-Relics of the Afrofuture (2021) acts as a nonlinear portal of present relics and future possibility, linked through nature.
-The link between Black life and nature is crucial.
-In our Afrofuture natural resources are not weaponized against Black communities, Black life is cared for and preserved as is the environment.
+A video collaboration between Ivy Nicole-Jonet and myself.
+Relics of the Afrofuture (2021) acts as a nonlinear portal of present relics and future possibility.
+In our co-dreamed visual landscape the link between Black life and nature is crucial.
+In our Afrofuture, natural resources are not weaponized against Black communities, and Black life is cared for and preserved as is the environment.

 Screened at: Queering Film (2021) by metaDEN, New Women Space and Mott Haven Film Festival, Incu Arts Gallery: Past, Present, Future Exhibition (2021), Flick!
 Experimental Film Festival! at UNCG (2021), Durham Art Guild 67th Annual Juried Exhibition (2021), ADF’s Movies by Movers (2022), Alabama Screen Dance Festival (2022), and Afrofuturism849 Film Festival (2023)